Planning is Powerful

 So what needs to happen for you to follow that plan?
 To make this really work?

-Well, what is the result, the outcome, that you are looking for?
+Step three: What is the result, the outcome, that you are looking for?
 Write it down.

-What are the obstacles that will get in the way of achieving and conquering these smaller chunks?
+Step five – what are the obstacles that will get in the way of achieving and conquering these smaller chunks?
 What’s going to get in the way?

 You put the to-dos in order of execution.